 What are the different types of learning analytics?

 Descriptive analytics involves unlocking insights into past behaviours.
-Using data mining and aggregation, this approach identifies trends over time, such as:
+Using data mining and aggregation, this approach identifies trends over time, such as:- Student feedback,

 - Data across all stages of student life, from admission to graduation